ArthausDev/AH_Blog/src/pages/testing/index.md

 ---
 title: Testing
+metadataTitle: testing
 heroImg: 8f56ba474ae1ae88bcb2d9c43f070517.jpg
 author: Thao
 content:
   - sectionParagraphs:
       - asteriskText: false
+        paragraph:
-        paragraph: "Wireframes are the foundation for any web design projects, they enable the functionality, creative design and branding to be addressed together.
+          "Wireframes are the foundation for any web design projects, they enable the functionality, creative design and branding to be addressed together.
 As part of the process, the team will of course, have considered "